-The Next Breakout Could Be Yours: Patient Stories
+The Next Breakthrough Could Be Yours: Patient Stories

 In late 2012, Jesse Hardy found himself in need of emergency surgery for a painful blood clot in his abdomen.
 During the procedure, the surgeon discovered multiple tumors on Jesse’s liver.
 More than a year later, Jesse – a husband, father, and grandfather - is participating in a national clinical trial led by the Hollings Cancer Center.
 He has responded so well to treatment that he recently came out of retirement to work as a mechanic in a new garage.